SOBotics/SOCVFinder/SOCVDBService/dev/metaPlagarsim.md

 Does an answer need **intent to benefit** from plagiarize to merit the label " plagiarism" or should any answer without correct attribution even if we evaluate it as **no intent to benefit** be considered as plagiarism.

-On Stack Overflow it's fairly common (10 x day) with these kind of answers.
+On Stack Overflow it's fairly common with these kind of "non" answers.

 > `Copied large block of code or entire post from other answer`